raymundd/flex-tmux-tools/README.md

 ### PLEASE BE AWARE

-> This method is not perfect because any changes you make to SmartSDR will be overwritten then next time you run this script so, you must remember to re-save the SSDR.settings file to your uniquely named file if you need to retain the changes for a particular instance.
+> This method is not perfect because any changes you make to SmartSDR will be overwritten the next time you run this script so, you must remember to re-save the SSDR.settings file to your uniquely named file if you need to retain the changes for a particular instance.

 R.G.Delaforce
 G6UJB